Music Production

 4) Introduce students to polyrhythms and odd meters.

-In Intro to Jazz, students will use basic scale and arpeggio knowledge to begin stress-free improvisation and music creation while building a basic musical vocabulary and acquiring ear training and music theory knowledge.
+Students will use basic scale and arpeggio knowledge to begin stress-free improvisation and music creation while building a basic musical vocabulary and acquiring ear training and music theory knowledge.

 Students will learn to use scales and key signatures to identify chord tones.
 They'll use this information to create basic phrases then use those phrases for improvisation and writing original compositions, building the class's repertoire.